Welcome to HooThon at the University of Virginia!

 - We look forward to sharing this experience with you in the spring at the 2019 Marathon!

 Children’s Miracle Network

-Funds raised through Children’s Miracle Network and Dance Marathon support a variety of areas at UVA Children’s Hospital.
-They help to purchase specialized pediatric equipment which allow doctors and nurses to provide the best possible care available in central Virginia.
-They help fund educational and development programs that are meant to make a hospital stay as easy, enjoyable, and comfortable as possible for patients and their families.
+- Funds raised through the Children’s Miracle Network and Dance Marathon support a variety of causes at the UVA Children’s Hospital, including funds to purchase specialized pediatric equipment which allow doctors and nurses to provide the best care available.
+The money also goes to education and development programs that are meant to make a hospital stay as easy, enjoyable, and comfortable as possible for patients and their families.
 Additionally, our fundraising efforts contribute to cutting edge research that allows for the toughest cases to be seen and treated right here in Charlottesville.
 We are most proud that all of the money raised by HooThon at UVA will support local efforts, local kids, and local families.

 Specialized Pediatric Equipment